microsoft/ebpf-for-windows/docs/SelfHostedRunnerSetup.md

 # Setup instructions for self-hosted runners

-Self-hosted runners are necessary as GitHub hosted runners don't have the requisite permissions to install drivers.
+Self-hosted runners are necessary as GitHub-hosted runners don't have the requisite permissions to install drivers.

 1) Install Windows Server 2019 - build 17763.
 2) Enable Test Signing mode.